Data-driven Methods Applied to Soft Robot Modeling and Control: A Review: Reinforcement Learning

-Before NN is normally used as the common agent in RL, statistical models are viable choices. \cite{05YE} learns to control an octopus arm with a GPR model named Gaussian Process Temporal Difference Method (GPTD).
-As the agent, GMM is trained to estimate robot shape and contact in \cite{13YK} and control a flexible surgical robot to go through a tube in \cite{16JC}.
-For robotic catheter navigation inside a narrow tube, a joint probability distribution is learned considering various variables like tip and entrance points, touch state, and action in \cite{14AT}.
+In the early years, statistical models were applied as the agents in RL instead of NN.
+A GPR model named Gaussian process temporal difference method is employed in \cite{05YE} to control an octopus arm.
+As the RL agent, a GMM is trained to estimate robot shape and contact in \cite{13YK} and control a flexible surgical robot to go through a tube in \cite{16JC}.
+For robotic catheter control inside a narrow tube, a joint probability distribution is learned considering various variables like tip and entrance points, touch state, and action in \cite{14AT}.
 Q-learning is implemented with a Q table or Q function as the agent.
+The agent decides the action $A$ based on the state $S$ and a certain policy like $\epsilon$ greedy.
+The training process of the Q table or function can be shown as

-For example, \cite{21HJ} exploits Q-learning for a large number of sophisticated tasks like drawing a drawer, turning a handwheel, unscrewing a bottle cap, drawing a line with a ruler, and so on.
+where $S_t$ is the state at time $t$, $A_t$ is the action decided by the Q table or function according to the state $S_t$, and $R(S_t, A_t)$ is the reward function. $\alpha$ and $\gamma$ are the learning rate and discount rate, respectively. $\max \limits_{a}{Q(S_{t+1}, a)}$ means the maximal Q value for the state $S_{t+1}$ and every possible action $a$.
+For example, the authors of \cite{21HJ} exploit Q-learning for many sophisticated control tasks like turning a handwheel, unscrewing a bottle cap, drawing a line with a ruler, and so on.

-With the help of NN, RL does not only achieve simple tasks like position reach \cite{22XD} and trajectory following \cite{21GJ} but also aims to solve some complex issues like gait design \cite{20XL}.
-A soft segmental snake robot is controlled to move on the ground and arrives at target positions in \cite{20XL}.
-It is challenging to control the robot gait with traditional control methods, and RL is utilized for gait design and obstacle avoidance in \cite{21XL}. \cite{23YL} fuses the visual and shape information with NN and controls a flexible endoscopy to navigate.
+With the help of NN as an agent, RL not only achieves simple tasks like position reach \cite{22XD} and trajectory following \cite{21GJ} but also addresses some complex issues like gait design \cite{20XL}.
+A soft snake robot is controlled to move on the ground and arrive at target positions in \cite{20XL}.
+It is challenging to control the robot gait with traditional control methods, but RL is utilized for gait design and obstacle avoidance in \cite{21XL}.
+The authors of \cite{23YL} fuse the visual and shape information with NN in RL and control a flexible endoscopy to navigate.